-- Additional financing leveraged to accelerate SDG achievement (Joint SDG Fund Outcome 2)
+Additional financing leveraged to accelerate SDG achievement (Joint SDG Fund Outcome 2)

-3. UNDAF Outcomes and Outputs
+3. UNDAF/ UNSDCF Outcomes and Outputs

-3.1 2016-2020 UNDAF Outcomes
+3.1.
+2016-2020 UNDAF and 2021-2025 UNSDCF Outcomes

-- Outcome 1.
-By 2020, Armenia's competitiveness is improved and people, especially vulnerable groups, have greater access to sustainable economic opportunities. - Outcome 2.
-By 2020, people benefit from improved systems of democratic governance and strengthened protection of human rights. - Outcome 3.
-By 2020, Armenia has achieved greater progress in reducing gender inequality and women are more empowered and less likely to suffer domestic violence. - Outcome 5.
-By 2020, vulnerable groups have improved access to basic education and social protection services and participate in their communities. - Outcome 6.
-By 2020, quality health services are accessible to all, including especially vulnerable groups. - Outcome 7.
-By 2020 Sustainable Development principles and good practices for environmental sustainability resilience building, climate change adaptation and mitigation, and green economy are introduced and applied.
+2016-2020 UNDAF UNSDCF 2021-2025 Outcome 1.
+By 2020, Armenia's competitiveness is improved and people, especially vulnerable groups, have greater access to sustainable economic opportunities.
+Outcome 1: People benefit from a universal, affordable, accessible and quality health system, while adopting healthy lifestyle practices Outcome 2.
+Outcome 2: By 2020, people benefit from improved People benefit from a progressively universal, systems of democratic governance and inclusive, and shock-responsive social strengthened protection of human rights. protection system across the lifecycle Outcome 3.
+Outcome 3 By 2020, Armenia has achieved greater People exercise their talents and skills, progress in reducing gender inequality and benefitting from age-appropriate, life-long women are more empowered and less likely to learning, inclusive and quality education in an suffer domestic violence. enabling and safe environment Outcome 4.
+People, communities and regions benefit from equitable economic opportunities, decent work and sustainable livelihoods, enabled through competitiveness and inclusive green growth Outcome 5.
+Outcome 5.
+By 2020, vulnerable groups have improved Ecosystems are managed sustainably, and access to basic education and social protection people benefit from participatory and resilient services and participate in their communities. development and climate smart solutions Outcome 6.
+By 2020, quality health services are accessible to all, including especially vulnerable groups.
+Outcome 6.
+People benefit from effective and accountable governance systems and institutions that safeguard human rights and uphold the rule of law, and a public administration that ensures effective and human centered service delivery for all Outcome 7.
+Outcome 7.
+By 2020 Sustainable Development principles People benefit from evidence-based, humanand good practices for environmental centric and SDG-aligned policies supported by sustainability resilience building, climate change adaptation and mitigation, and green economy are introduced and applied. diversified sources of financing, innovation, and partnerships for sustainable development for all Outcome 8.
+All persons benefit from gender equality and equal opportunities to realize their human rights, fulfil their economic, political and social potential and contribute to the sustainable development of the country

-3.2 2016-2020 UNDAF Outputs
+3.2.
+2016-2020 UNDAF and 2021-2025 UNSDCF Outputs